Seeing a doctor

 We’ll send you a reminder text message 24 hours prior to your booking.
 If you’re unable to attend your appointment, let us know as soon as possible.

-Due to the high demand for our doctors’ appointments, repeated failure to attend booked appointments may incur a ‘did not attend’ fee, which is the non-refundable cost of a standard appointment.
+Due to the high demand for our doctors’ appointments, repeated failure to attend booked appointments will incur a ‘did not attend’ fee, which is the non-refundable cost of a standard appointment.